 By the late 1970s Cicero’s gangs became increasingly violent.
 In 1977 there was a reported 12 gang related shootings, 50 cases of guns fired by gang members and 40 reported gang related stabbings and beatings.
 In 1978, Cicero police were investigating the vandalizing of 25 stores and restaurants by gang members.
 Between the years 1977 and 1979 there were a reported 4 gang related homicides in the suburb.
 The late 1970s violence and heavy gang activity prompted 100 residents in the Grant Works sections to protest at city hall in 1980 that more police protection was needed against the growing gang issues (Chicago Tribune Page 14, August 19, 1984).

-As Latin Kings battled Two Two Boys, Noble Knights and Twelfth Street Players found common ground with Latin Kings and these homemade Cicero gangs joined the People Nation alliance in 1980 and ganged up on the Two Two Boys.
+Rivalry between Two Two Boys and Noble Knights became dangerous as they began shooting at each other and stabbing each other by 1981.
 The gangs were also frequenting the many all-night bars in the community by 1981, and late into the night hours after many drinks were consumed gang fights, stabbings and shootings began happening outside these bars.

-By the year 1984, Latin Kings, Noble Knights, Twelfth Street Players and Two Two Boys were completely identified by Cicero police and were wreaking havoc in the neighborhood as their numbers swelled into the thousands in combined membership.
-Now there were more than just these four gangs in the neighborhood as now Pilsen gangs were moving into the neighborhood as well such as: Bishops, Ambrose and Latin Counts.
-The Imperial Gangsters opened up territory in the early to mid-1980s as well and hailed from the north side of Chicago.
 Cicero police were stepping up patrols in the Grant Works section and now dealing with 8 different gangs.
+The gangs were: Latin Kings, Twelfth Street Players, Noble Knights, Two Six, Two Two Boys, Imperial Gangsters, Park Boys and another gang I don’t know.
 The new program had police arresting 20-40 individuals every night starting in July 1984.
 There were 4 major gangs operating in Cicero and 4 other new comers that were growing.
 The Mayor at the time Henry Klosak had a very tough stance on gangs and referred to them as “punks.”
 When complaints came in that Cicero police were too harsh on the youths and harassing innocent children, Mayor Klosak’s response was “We know most of these gang members, I tell the parents, if you can’t handle your kids, we will.”
 These were harsh words that showed there was a new turning point in Cicero law enforcement against gangs that would become legendary (Chicago Tribune Page 14, August 19, 1984).

 Despite heavier police patrols and a tough Mayor the gangs continued to grow in size and became increasingly violent in the mid-1980s.
 The all night bars were becoming sights of serious violence as nearby residents complained of gang violence outside them and couples having intercourse on front lawns at 6 or 7 in the morning right after the bars finally closed as school children walked by and witnessed it.
 By 1985 citizens were complaining to city hall about these all night bars, especially Mr. C’s Lounge located at 2421 S. Laramie Ave.

 By the late 1980s, gang related violence and recruitment intensified further on the streets of Cicero as now the same 7 out of 8 gangs were still operating by 1989.
-The Imperial Gangsters had gone extinct by 1989, but the other 7 gangs were operating successfully bringing in heavy recruitment especially Latin Counts and Bishops were growing.
-The crack cocaine epidemic caused more gang activity in the suburb than ever and of course more drug related murders.
+The Imperial Gangsters had gone extinct by 1989, but the other 7 gangs were operating successfully bringing in heavy recruitment.
 Many longer time residents of the suburb began packing their bags in the late 1980s as more Mexican families moved in.
 The property values were lower than ever in Cicero making the area more attractive to lower income Chicagoans.

-In the mid-1990s more gangs entered the suburb such as: Latin Pachucos, Gangster Party People, Mafia Insane Vice Lords, Milwaukee Kings and Ashland Vikings.
+In the mid-1990s more gangs entered the suburb such as: Villa Lobos, Maniac Latin Disciples, Latin Pachucos, Gangster Party People, Mafia Insane Vice Lords, Milwaukee Kings and Ashland Vikings.
+Maniac Latin Disciples became very popular in the second half of the 1990s while other arrivals like Harrison Gents and Latin Jivers didn’t work out after they arrived in the early 1990s.
 Gang violence had perhaps hit its peak during these years and law enforcement became extremely tough on gangs, some critics even said it was too tough.
 Stories flew around that gang members were beaten severely by Cicero police or driven to rival gang neighborhoods and left to their fate.
 I personally heard a story, not sure if it is true, that back in the 90s police would round up several gang members, cuff them and hit them in their testicles until they dropped, and if they dropped they were beaten badly.
 I had heard another story that a Two Two Boy was rounded up by police and forced to wear a cardboard sign that said “I hate Bishops” and stand in Bishop’s hood on the corner for quite some time, just like Bruce Willis (pictured) in the movie Die Hard With a Vengeance.
 I was also told a story once by an acquaintance that had a friend that went to Cicero and got lost, he then pulled up to a gas station to get directions, a gang member overheard he was lost and also spotted a rival gang member at the same time.
 The gang member that overheard the man was lost pulled out a gun and blew the rival gang members head open killing him instantly then kindly turned to the lost man and gave him directions then said “have a good one” then left.
 I am not sure if any of those stories are true but I would not doubt that they could be true.

 The Cicero streets were indeed tough to deal with for law enforcement so they had to take drastic measure to install any kind of fear into gang members.
 Government corruption severely inhibited Cicero’s ability to fight crime and gangs in the 1970s, 1980s and 1990s but by the 21st century Cicero began to experience a turn around on crime and gang activity.
 Cicero’s gang and crime problems have been greatly reduced since the 21st century and the crime rates have even scored low at many points in time.